Airstack-xyz/docs/guides/token-balances/nft.md

 ---
 description: >-
-  Learn how to get NFT (ERC721/1155) balances of user(s), including images and metadata, on Ethereum, Polygon, and Base.
+  Learn how to get NFT (ERC721/1155) balances of user(s), including images and metadata, on Ethereum, Polygon, Base, and Zora.
 layout:
   title:
     visible: true